rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.markdown

 Users can then access the updated content by simply re-installing your package.

-## tl;dr

-Here's how you put an interactive learnr tutorial in a package:

-1. In a GitHub-connected RStudio project, run `usethis::create_package(getwd())` to make a basic package.

-1. Run `usethis::use_tutorial("<name-of-learnr-file>", "<Title You'd Like the User to See>")` to create the learnr tutorial.
-Customize with your content.
-Repeat for additional tutorials.

-1. Go to *Build* > *Install and Restart*.

-1. Optionally, run `usethis::use_package("gradethis")` to add packages dependencies for exercise-checking.

-1. Optionally, edit the `DESCRIPTION` file.

-1. Run `usethis::use_readme_rmd()` to add a README.
-Knit when you're done.

-1. Push to GitHub and have folks install with `remotes::install_github("<your-repo>/<package-name>")`

-1. Repeat steps 2, 3, and 7 anytime you update your tutorial package.

 ## That's a wrap!

 Congratulations, you've created a tutorial package!

 From here, there are many ways to extend what you've done.
 For example, you could decide to bundle up custom data sets in your package, as explained in the [R Packages](https://r-pkgs.org/data.html#data-sysdata) book.
 And you might consider adding [package documentation](https://r-pkgs.org/man.html#man-packages).

-If you'd like to see an example of a tutorial package "in the wild", check out the [GitHub repository for the `learntidymodels` package](https://github.com/tidymodels/learntidymodels).
+If you'd like to see an example of a tutorial package "in the wild", check out the [GitHub repository for the learntidymodels package](https://github.com/tidymodels/learntidymodels).

-Finally, you may also be interested in exploring mybinder.org as a platform for delivering interactive learnr tutorials to users, which you can learn more about with this [helpful post](http://laderast.github.io/2020/09/15/getting-learnr-tutorials-to-run-on-mybinder-org/) by Ted Laderas, PhD.
+Finally, you may also be interested in exploring mybinder.org as a platform for delivering interactive learnr tutorials to users, which you can learn more about with this [helpful post](http://laderast.github.io/2020/09/15/getting-learnr-tutorials-to-run-on-mybinder-org/) by [Ted Laderas, PhD.](https://education.rstudio.com/trainers/people/laderas+ted/)

 Happy tutorial-ing!